Informfully/Documentation/docs/source/augmentation.rst

 Event Clusters
 --------------

-Event or story clusters is a feature used to assess fragmentation.
+Event or story clusters are a feature used to assess fragmentation.
 The story chain method groups articles reporting on the same news event into clusters, rather than broadly categorizing them by topic, which is a typical limitation of conventional clustering approaches.
 The method first transforms each article's text into a TF-IDF vector, capturing the unique relevance of words within the article.
 Next, it calculates the cosine similarity between articles within a 3-day time window, where articles with similar content are more likely to be related to the same news event.